Admiring Light

 So, the final verdict?
 The X-E2 has a very slight edge in RAW performance over the X-E1.
 However, it’s not something that is a big enough difference to sway an upgrade, in my opinion.
 The reasons to upgrade from the X-E1 to the X-E2 are predominantly due to improvements in speed and usability.
 If you want more information on either camera, check out my full, in-depth reviews of the X-E1 and the X-E2.

-10 thoughts on “Fujifilm X-E1 vs X-E2 – RAW Performance”
+10 responses to “Fujifilm X-E1 vs X-E2 – RAW Performance”

-1. Lorenzo Asso says:
+1. Lorenzo Asso Avatar

 Hi Jordan